Sun-in Damages: Sun-in Review

 Long story short: Don't use Sun-In if your hair is darker.
 You risk discoloration.
 Also, don't use Sun-In if you've had a dye job or highlighting job in the past six months.
 Basically, any hair job with chemicals in it means you should avoid Sun-In.

-My friend explained it to me like this: When you get something done with your hair at a salon, those chemicals become a part of your hair shaft and when they're mixed with other chemicals (like those in Sun-In) extremely harmful chemical reactions can occur, which can literally just break your hair off in large chunks.
+My friend explained it to me like this: When you get something done with your hair at a salon, those chemicals become a part of your hair shaft and when they're mixed with other chemicals (like those in Sun-In) extremely harmful chemical reactions can occur, which can literally just break your hair off in large chunks (although the odds of this are actually fairly slim).

 Additionally, my hair stylist told me that Sun-In treated hair means that any further dye jobs could render the colors unpredictable.
 It's harder for your stylist to dye or highlight your hair because he or she won't necessarily know if the colors will turn out as they are designed to.